List of Cadillac vehicles

 From 1902 to the modern day, Cadillac, a division of General Motors, has introduced many models with differing engines to establish itself as the premier luxury car in the United States.
-As of 2025, Cadillac is the last remaining major North American-based car company to still regularly make sedans, as most other North American-based car companies are not instead shifting to making only SUVs and pickup trucks.
+As of 2025, Cadillac is the last remaining major North American-based car company other than Tesla to still regularly make sedans, as most other North American-based car companies have instead shifting to making only SUVs and pickup trucks.